 There are many ways that we, as Jews, embrace giving to others.
 And giving of ourselves – our time and our commitment – is very important.
 Giving back to our temple and local community by volunteering your time and your heart is personally rewarding and considered a mitzvah.
 At Temple Beth El, we have many volunteer opportunities.
 Please let us know what you’re interested in and passionate about!

-Contact Rabbi Dusty Klass to learn more about how you can participate in one of these volunteer opportunities.
+Contact Rabbi Erdheim to learn more about how you can participate in one of these volunteer opportunities.

 - Volunteer with Carolina Refugee Resettlement Agency to assist Afghan families moving to Charlotte

 - Donate to the MeckMIN Faith Community Eviction Prevention Fund